processing/art-plus-code/_curriculum/02-03-Assessment.md

 For K-8: Create a Collage focused only on form and composition of shapes and choice of color palette.

-- Refer to color wheels for color palette inspiration, and focus on getting students to translate a color from the wheel into an R,G,B code value using the help of RGB Color pickers (accessible on Google using Chrome).
+- Refer to color wheels for color palette inspiration, and focus on getting students to translate a color from the wheel into an R,G,B code value using the help of RGB Color pickers (accessible on Google Chrome).
 - Refer to shape charts to help students understand the relationship of Cartesian coordinate systems to code syntax.

 For 9-12: Create an About Me Collage that includes all lessons above.
 In the provided example, I selected the theme of favorite books.
 It can be useful to have a “scavenger hunt”-type list to prompt students: